5 Essential Recruiter Skills

 Here are some ways to work on your relationship-building skills:

-• Get online and use LinkedIn to connect with potential candidates and clients.
+• Get online and use Linkedin to connect with potential candidates and clients.

 • Depending on your industry, attending job fairs might also help you meet great people in the industry.